Hertz Global Holdings Inc Common Stock (HTZ) Just Got Our Attention

-Hertz Global Holdings Inc Common Stock (NASDAQ:HTZ) went up by 4.71% from its latest closing price compared to the recent 1-year high of $46.00.
-The company’s stock price has collected 14.23% of gains in the last five trading sessions.
-The Wall Street Journal reported on 12/24/21 that Rental-Car Shortage Drives Up Prices and Wait Times
+Hertz Global Holdings Inc Common Stock (NASDAQ:HTZ) went up by 2.71% from its latest closing price compared to the recent 1-year high of $46.00.
+The company’s stock price has collected 4.12% of gains in the last five trading sessions.
+Barron’s reported on 12/31/21 that Hertz Is in Great Shape for 2022.
+It’s One of Barron’s Top Stock Picks.

 Is It Worth Investing in Hertz Global Holdings Inc Common Stock (NASDAQ :HTZ) Right Now?